GoldenxSun/Image2Array/README.md

 1. **Open the Application**: Run the Python script.
 2. **Select an Image**: Use the "Open Image" button to select an image from your file system.
-3. **Edit the Image (Optional)**: Use the rotate, flip, and crop buttons to modify the image as needed.
+3. **Edit the Image (Optional)**: Use the rotate, flip, crop and invert buttons to modify the image as needed.
 4. **Set Dimensions**: Specify either the height or width of the desired output.
 The other dimension will be automatically calculated.
 5. **Output File Name (Optional)**: You can enter a custom output name, or leave it as the default (the original file name).
 6. **Process the Image**: Click the "Process Image" button to generate the bitmap and PROGMEM array.